wp-plugins/post-pay-counter/readme.txt

 = 1.
 You said I could pay per visit.
 How do I do that? = The plugin does not keep track of visits, it can only keep it in mind when computing the payment.
 You either need to have a plugin who keeps track of visits, and put the post_meta name of the field in which it stores the visits (must be a number), or get the PRO version of Post Pay Counter and use your Google Analytics account to get visits data.

 = 2.
-I try to personalize settings per user, but when I reload the options seem not to get saved = Make sure you have the permission *Let users know if other users have personalized settings*.
+I try to personalize settings per user, but when I reload the options they seem not to get saved = Make sure you have the permission *Let users know if other users have personalized settings*.

 = 3.
 I installed the plugin but it does not show up in the menu.
 Also, if I go to the settings page, it says I am not authorized =